Gabe Ignatow | Department of Sociology

 Education: Ph.D., 2003, Stanford University

-Research Interests: Dr. Gabe Ignatow is a sociological theorist with interests in digital research methods, cognitive social science, and globalization.
+Research Interests: Dr. Ignatow is a sociological theorist with interests in digital research methods, cognitive social science, and globalization.
 His recent research focuses on implications of systems theorizing in the life sciences for sociological theory and research, new ways of theorizing social class in research on health inequality, and the implications of monetary theory for globalization research.
 His work has appeared in Social Forces, Sociological Forum, the Journal for the Theory of Social Behaviour, and International Migration Review.

 Ignatow, Gabe.
 2023.
 "Sociology and the international monetary system: an update of Hoogvelt and Vermeiren."
 Globalizations: 1-14.